-Table 10 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
+Table 11 provides an estimate of the average number of dairy and drystock livestock units and the average loadings of nitrogen and phosphorus chemical fertiliser per hectare of farmed land within the contributing catchment area.
 Maps 22, 23 and 24 illustrate this.
 The figures beneath the table express the nitrate limit (and Ireland's derogation) under the Nitrates Directive in terms of livestock densities.
 Discharges related to agriculture can affect the levels of faecal coliforms, suspended sediments, nutrients and dissolved oxygen in receiving waters.
 In addition, the use of pesticides and herbicides can introduce a range of harmful chemicals to the water environment.

-Over 50% of the area of this catchment is farmed land and, though livestock densities are similar to the national average, the estimates of fertiliser usage in this catchment are quite high compared to the national averages.
-The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight many diffuse risk areas (Map 13).
+Approximately 65% of the area of this catchment is farmed land and while livestock densities and estimates of phosphorus fertiliser usage are similar to the national average, estimates of nitrogen fertiliser usage are higher than the national average.
+The EPA's diffuse model risk assessment, which investigates the relationship between catchment attributes (percentages of diffuse land cover including agriculture), water chemistry and ecological status, does not highlight any diffuse risk areas in the catchment (Map 13).
 However, the prevalence wet soils in the catchment (Map 5) could result in runoff from agricultural land and the steep slopes (Map 4) could increase the risk of runoff.
-However, monitoring in this shellfish area does not indicate any water quality issues likely to be associated with agriculture and therefore agriculture is unlikely to be affecting shellfish water quality in this shellfish area.
+Agriculture is a possible source of the faecal contamination indicated by shellfish monitoring and therefore agriculture could possibly be affecting shellfish water quality in this shellfish area.